Buffer overflow check

 To configure Buffer Overflow security check actions and other parameters by using the command line

-In the configuration utility, you can configure the Buffer Overflow security check in the pane for the profile associated with your application.
+In the GUI, you can configure the Buffer Overflow security check in the pane for the profile associated with your application.

-To configure or modify the Buffer Overflow security check by using the configuration utility
+To configure or modify the Buffer Overflow security check by using the GUI

 The security check table displays the currently configured action settings for all the security checks.
 You have 2 options for configuration: